 For the iOS application, the size should be 1024 x 1024.
 Alike, Apple the icon gets resized as per the device.
 The icons must be saved as PNG files.

-At Amplework Software, the best mobile application development company, we took care of the slightest thing of your app.
+At Amplework, the best mobile application development company, we took care of the slightest thing of your app.
 We have highly experienced mobile application developers, QA, and digital marketing experts, who can help you from development to marketing.